 What to film in Mombasa town

 Mombasa is a coastal city of Kenya along the Indian Ocean known for its beaches, world-class beach resorts, and its historical significance.
 It is the most popular and second-largest city in Kenya after Nairobi.
-Mombasa is one of the best filming locations in Kenya giving you an opportunity to feature culture, history, golf, water sports, and beautiful world’s finest beaches.
+Mombasa is one of the best filming locations in Kenya giving you an opportunity to feature culture, history, water sports, and beautiful world’s finest beaches.

 History and culture